 We have not identified any particular groups who will be adversely impacted.
-In relation to our proposals to hold hearings and interviews to assist with our decision making, solicitors and others with a disability will be provided reasonable adjustments, as is currently the case.
-We are currently updating our Reasonable Adjustments Policy and will make sure the policy addresses these matters appropriately.
+In relation to our proposals to hold hearings and interviews to assist with our decision making, solicitors and

 Personal impact statements

 We believe the use of personal impact statements will benefit all groups, in particular those who have been subjected to harassment, discrimination and sexual misconduct and will assist us in coming to a fair and appropriate sanction.